hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

 self.qtable = np.zeros((2,2,2,2,2,2,2,2,2,2,10,2,10,2,100000))
 ```

-However, as the array has a really big size,  the terminal sends out an error
+However, as the array has a really big size,  the terminal reports an error:
 ```
 MemoryError: Unable to allocate 305.
 GiB for an array with shape (2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 10, 2, 100000) and data type float64
 ```

 ### Step1: Overcommit handling

-Firstly, it exposes the problem of my Ubuntu system's [overcommit handling](https://www.kernel.org/doc/Documentation/vm/overcommit-accounting) mode.
+Firstly, it exposes the problem of my ubuntu system's [overcommit handling](https://www.kernel.org/doc/Documentation/vm/overcommit-accounting) mode.

 The default overcommit handling is set to `0` , which means:
 ```